Notification Settings

 In this step, the linking of notification channels is addressed as part of the Contacts configuration.

-3.1 Access to the Contacts section
+3.1 Locating the relevant contact in the Contacts section

 To link notification periods to a Contact, access the Configuration module and go to the Active Assets > Contacts section.